mdperini/address-book/README.md

 ■ Given more time, what else would you have liked to complete and howlong would it have taken you?
     - Given more time:
         - internationalization support.
             - Random User supports several languages, for demo purposes we could support English, Spanish and Italian.
                 - All test labels would also need to be translated.
-            - Estimate: 3 days.
+            - Estimate: 2 days.
         - media queries support different popular form factors
-            - Estimate: 3 days.
+            - Estimate: 2 days.
         - Replace current rxjs implementation with Promise.
             - Given we receive data in chunks versus individual items, Promise seems more ideal.
             - Additional research is required to re-shape the current implementation.
             - Estimate: 3 days.
 ■ Given more time, what else would you have done to make the projectmore robust?
         - Given more time, I would like feedback from someone at Nuvalence to see what they expected from an address book application.
             - Most of my experience is in the financial sector, it would be fascinating to get their perspective.
         - Look into what it would take to provide a deployment to a cloud based infrastructure solution.
-        - Offline support is another possibility.
+        - Offline support using a service-worker is another possibility.
-        - Implement a datastore like Akti and provide support for CRUD operation.
+        - Implement a datastore like Akti and provide support for CRUD operations.
         - Alter the design to support sales and marketing.
         - Provide search feature plus built-in or canned searches.